Baked Brie with Jam is one of the easiest appetizers to make last minute.

 - 8 ounces brie cheese - one large wheel

 - 16 ounces hot pepper jam - or your favorite jam

 - Small cast iron skillet

-- Serve with gluten free crackers.
+- Serve warm with gluten free crackers.